-The program offers easily accessible publications through an online site, with free information or information available for a nominal cost.
+The program offers easily accessible publications through an online site, with free information.
 Topics include nitrates in groundwater, siting rain gardens, and arsenic in groundwater.
 The program also produces the Aquatic Sciences Chronicle on a quarterly basis.
 It circulates to roughly 5,800 electronic and print subscribers with an interest in WRI projects and related water topics.
 The newsletters are also posted online.